nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 ```

 **Input Data:**
-- FeatureCounts_GLbulkRNAseq.csv (table containing raw read counts per gene for each sample, output from [Step 7a](#7a-count-aligned-reads-with-featurecounts) or from [Step 7dii](#7dii-filter-rrna-genes-from-gene-counts) when using rRNA-removed count data)
+- FeatureCounts_GLbulkRNAseq.tsv (table containing raw read counts per gene for each sample, output from [Step 7a](#7a-count-aligned-reads-with-featurecounts) or from [Step 7dii](#7dii-filter-rrna-genes-from-gene-counts) when using rRNA-removed count data)
 - `study` (data frame containing sample condition values, output from [Step 8c](#8c-configure-metadata-sample-grouping-and-group-comparisons))

 **Output Data:**